kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-workload/apix-04-02-expose-multiple-workloads.md

 Follow the instructions to expose the instance of the HttpBin service and the sample Function on different paths at the `spec.rules` level without a root service defined.

-1. To expose the instance of the HttpBin service and the instance of the sample Function, create an API Rule CR in your Namespace.
+1. To expose the instance of the HttpBin service and the instance of the sample Function, create an APIRule CR in your Namespace.
 Run:

    ```bash
    cat <<EOF | kubectl apply -f -